SPARC-FAIR-Codeathon/KnowMore/README.md

 ## Using the Source Code
 The front end of our app is based on a fork of the sparc-app.
 The documentation for using/editing it is [available here](https://github.com/RyanQuey/sparc-app/tree/84ab5df2203ef0a551051cf0ac037762dbc4e7dc).

-Our back-end consists of a flask-server that communicates with osparc.
+Our back-end consists of a flask-server that run our data processing code on osparc based on front-end requests.
+The documentation for using/editing it is [available here](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/README.flask.md).

+Our code running on osparc consist a Matlab code for handling mat files (when found in a dataset) and a Python code for all other datatypes.
 The documentation for using/editing it is [available here](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/README.flask.md).

 ## License
 KnowMore is fully Open Source and distributed under the very permissive MIT License.
 See [LICENSE](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/LICENSE) for more information.